 The original cost of property, plant and equipment includes direct materials, direct labour (including employee benefits), contracted services, attributable capitalized financing costs, asset retirement costs, and direct and indirect overheads that are related to the capital project or program.
 Indirect overheads include a portion of corporate costs such as finance, treasury, human resources, and information technology.
-Overhead costs, including corporate functions and field services costs, are capitalized on a fully allocated basis, consistent with an OEB-approved methodology.
+Overhead costs, including corporate functions and field services costs, are capitalized on a fully allocated basis.

-Property, plant and equipment in service consists of transmission, distribution, communication, administration and service assets and land easements.
-Property, plant and equipment also includes future use assets, such as land, major components and spare parts, and capitalized project development costs associated with deferred capital projects.
+Property, plant and equipment in service consists of transmission, distribution, communication, and administration and service assets, as well as land easements.
+Property, plant and equipment also includes future use assets, such as land, major components and spare parts, as well as capitalized project development costs associated with deferred capital projects.